Infection Control Statement

 100% of the practice non-clinical staff have completed or are completing their annual infection prevention & control update training via el-h online learning.

-The Infection Control Leads have attended training updates (or are due to attend their updates) for their role provided by the Lead Infection Control Nurse for Bucks, Oxfordshire and Berkshire.
+The Infection Control Lead has attended training updates (or are due to attend their updates) for their role provided by the Lead Infection Control Nurse for Bucks, Oxfordshire and Berkshire.

 A spreadsheet that records all staff training is located on the shared drive for staff to check and update.